emilianoreynares/emilianoreynares/README.md

 ### Hi, I’m Emiliano Reynares 👋

 As a PhD in Engineering with over a decade of hands-on experience, I’ve dedicated my career to driving innovation through data-driven solutions.
-My journey has taken me through both academia and industry, where I thrive on solving complex challenges at the intersection of technology and business.
+My journey has taken me through both academia and industry, where I thrive on solving complex challenges at the intersection of technology and business. __I share my thoughts and ideas [here](https://github.com/emilianoreynares/emilianoreynares/wiki)__.

-**My Expertise:**
+**Expertise:**
 * I specialize in the development and governance of data models, ontologies, and knowledge graphs, seamlessly integrating them with cutting-edge AI/ML techniques.

 **Current Endeavors:**